newrare/laravelReadyToUse/readme.md

 We have already create many services and Web pages.
 This included:
 - Language service (English and French)
 - Mail service (Contact, Lost password and Template)
-- API (all Web Pages ans services)
+- API (all Web Pages and services)
-- Many checks (Forms, Javascript is active ?, Error like 404 page)
+- Many checks (Forms, Javascript is active ?, page Error)
-- Admin user (for contact and manage options)
+- Admin user (for contact and manage options, update blog)

+And included many Classes:
 - Classe Reply (for return a result API or Web)
 - Classe Record (for save many Log)
 - Classe SendMail (an easy way for send an email)
 - Classe Tools (check external link or create your personal tools)
 - Classe ViewElement (return the texts of the application, useful for and Android or IOS application)

+And included pages:
-- Home's page example (with intro, service's details, questions and legal informations)
+- Home example (with dynamic intro, informations, questions and legal informations)
-- Contact's page example
+- Contact example
-- Login's page example (with modal and full page)
+- Login example (with modal and full page for connected your user or crate a new)
-- User's page (when user is connected)
+- User example (when user is connected)
-- User's settings page (when user is connected)
+- User's settings example (when user is connected)
-- Blog's page example (with author, date, title, message, image url and Youtube video url)
+- Blog example (with author, date, title, message, image and/or Youtube video)

+And web app included :
 - Responsive Design
+- Multilingual system
-- Navbar (template CSS with Blade and Uikit)
+- Navbar (template CSS with Laravel Blade and Uikit)
-- Menu (template CSS with Blade and Uikit)
+- Menu (template CSS with Laravel Blade and Uikit)
-- Icon (Font Awesome)
+- Icon (Uikit)
 - Logo and Favicon (MIT)
 - Avatar

 ### You need

-This application need PHP7 or more for working (Laravel work also with [Composer](https://github.com/composer/composer)).
-You can used server MySql, serveur Mail and server NGNIX or Apache.
+This application need PHP 7 or more for working (Laravel work also with [Composer](https://github.com/composer/composer)).
+You can used a server MySql, a serveur Mail and a server NGNIX or Apache.

 ### Install